 Author Bio

-These days, I’m focused on telling stories, wrangling a busy life, and proving (mostly to myself) that AI can be a helpful sidekick without stealing the spotlight.
-Spoiler: I write all my own stories, even if my to-do lists have a little robotic help.
+These days, I split my time between spinning stories, over-organizing my life into color-coded boxes, and proving that AI can be a helpful sidekick without stealing the spotlight.
+(Spoiler #3: I still write all my own stories.
+My AI just helps me get through my to-do list.)